 I love it when you get maximum joy from food, with the minimum effort in cooking.

 Even while it was cooking the family commented on how great it smells.
-When Brett was eating dinner he said he would happily drink the sauce like a cup of tea!

 - 4 Lamb Shanks